BetterLifeMC/betterlife/README.md

 - bl
   - /bl version - Shows the current version of the plugin
   - /bl reload - Reloads all configuration files live.
+- eco
+  - /eco bal [ player ] - Lists the balance of yourself [or another player].
+  - /eco set <player> - Sets the balance of another player
+  - /eco give <player> <amount> - Gives the given player the amount specified
+- home
+  - /home set - Set's a home at the current location.
+  - /home <home> - Teleports the player to the given home.
+  - /home del <home> - Removes the given home.
+- mute
+  - /mute <player> - Mutes the player.
+- roadboost
+  - /roadboost - Toggles whether the player gets Speed 1 when on path blocks.
 - toggledownfall
-  - Toggles the weather from stormy -> clear and vice versa.
+  - /toggledownfall - Toggles the weather from stormy -> clear and vice versa.
-- roadboost
-  - Toggles whether the player gets Speed 1 when on path blocks.
 - trail
   - /trail set <trail> - Sets what trail the current player is using.
   - /trail list - Lists all available trails.
   - /trial toggle - Toggles whether your trail is on or not.
-- mute
+- unmute
-  - /mute <player> - Mutes the player.
+  - /unmute <player> - Unmutes the player.